MicrosoftDocs/learn/learn-pr/sqlserver/deploy-sql-server-linux/includes/9-exercise-install-sql-server-container.md

 Before you can run any containers, begin by installing the Docker container host software.
 Follow these steps:

 1. If you haven't completed the exercise in unit 3, then start by installing a new Ubuntu 18.04 LTS server.
 This command takes a couple of minutes to complete.
-If you have completed unit 3, you can skip this step:
+If you have completed unit 3, you can skip this section:

     ```azurecli
     export UBUNTUPASSWORD=$(openssl rand -base64 32)